Douglas Ruas

-Douglas Ruas dos Santos (born 17 January 1989) is a Brazilian politician serving as secretary of cities of Rio de Janeiro since 2023.
-In 2023, he was a member of the Legislative Assembly of Rio de Janeiro.
-He is the son of Capitão Nelson.
+Douglas Ruas dos Santos (born 17 January 1989) is a Brazilian politician who has served as President of the Legislative Assembly of Rio de Janeiro since 2026.
+He also served as secretary of cities of Rio de Janeiro from 2023 to 2026 under Governor Cláudio Castro.
+In 2022, he was elected a member of the Legislative Assembly of Rio de Janeiro, as State Deputy starting on february, 2023.
+He is the son of Capitão Nelson, current mayor of São Gonçalo.
+He has a state carrer on the Civil Police of Rio de Janeiro, and is graduated on the law School.

+He is the Liberal Party candidate in the Rio de janeiro gubernatorial election.